Felipe V, King of Spain

 On November 16, 1700, at the Palace of Versailles, the King’s Council agreed that Philippe would become King of Spain.
 The Spanish ambassador was called in and was introduced to his new king, King Felipe V, the first Bourbon King of Spain.
 The ambassador knelt before Felipe and made a long speech in Spanish which Felipe did not understand as he had not yet learned Spanish.
 King Felipe V of Spain left Versailles on December 4, 1700, entered Spain on January 22, 1701, and made his triumphal entry into Madrid on February 18, 1701.

-However, disputes over the separation of the Spanish and French crowns, division of territories and commercial rights led to the War of the Spanish Succession (1701 – 1714) between the Bourbons who now ruled in France and Spain and the Grand Alliance (Holy Roman Empire, Great Britain, the Dutch Republic, and Habsburg Spain) whose candidate for the Spanish throne was Archduke Charles, younger son of Leopold I, Holy Roman Emperor.
+However, disputes over the separation of the Spanish and French crowns, division of territories, and commercial rights led to the War of the Spanish Succession (1701 – 1714) between the Bourbons, who now ruled in France and Spain, and the Grand Alliance (Holy Roman Empire, Great Britain, the Dutch Republic, and Habsburg Spain) whose candidate for the Spanish throne was Archduke Charles, younger son of Leopold I, Holy Roman Emperor.
 Peace was finally made in 1714.
-In return for his confirmation as King of Spain, Felipe V renounced succession rights to the French throne for both himself and his descendants.
+In return for his confirmation as King of Spain, Felipe V renounced succession rights to the French throne for himself and his descendants.
 Any union of the French and Spanish crowns was forbidden.
 Spain retained the majority of its possessions outside Europe but its territories in Italy and the Netherlands were divided between Austria, Great Britain, and Savoy.
-The Dutch Republic was granted its Barrier Fortresses which created a buffer zone between the Dutch Republic and the Kingdom of France.
+The Dutch Republic was granted its Barrier Fortresses, creating a buffer zone between the Dutch Republic and the Kingdom of France.
 France acknowledged the Protestant succession in Great Britain and agreed to end support for the Stuart exiles.

 Maria Luisa of Savoy, Felipe’s first wife; Credit – Wikipedia